awsdocs/amazon-workspaces-user-guide/doc_source/workspaces-user-getting-started.md

 ## Choose a Client<a name="choose-client"></a>

 You can connect to your WorkSpace using the client application for a supported device or a web browser\.
-To run the Amazon WorkSpaces client application, you must have a PC, Mac, iPad, Kindle, Android tablet, or Chromebook\.
+To run the Amazon WorkSpaces client application, you must have a PC, Mac, iPad, Kindle, Chromebook, or Android tablet\.
 To run Amazon WorkSpaces Web Access, you must have a PC or Mac running a Chrome or Firefox web browser\.

 For information about connecting to your WorkSpace, see the following client documentation\.
 + [Android Client Application](amazon-workspaces-android-client.md)